 Just like its color, the white lightsaber means calm and clear.
 The weight lightsaber is wielded by those who can remain calm and focused on the living force.
 We see the saber being used for the first time when Ahsoka makes her return in Rebels.
 She uses two white lightsaber blades.

 This is an extremely rare colored lightsaber that is wielded by highly skilled fighters.
 It symbolizes strength in the light side.
 The Jedi Temple Guards in Clone Wars wield yellow lightsabers.
-Meanwhile, in Rise of the Skywalker, Rey is revealed to have a yellow lightsaber.
+Meanwhile, Rey is revealed to have a yellow lightsaber in Rise of the Skywalker.